-ehr: This package contains the top level structure, the EHR, which consists of an EHR_STATUS object, a hierarchical directory of FOLDERS, containing references to VERSIONED_COMPOSITIONS, and a collection of CONTRIBUTIONS which document the changes to the EHR over time.
+ehr: This package contains the top level structure, the EHR, which consists of an EHR_ACCESS object, an EHR_STATUS object, versioned data containers in the form of VERSIONED_COMPOSITIONS, optionally indexed by a hierarchical directory of FOLDERS.
+A collection of CONTRIBUTIONS which document the changes to the EHR over time is also included.